freeradical13/freeradical13.github.io/index.md

 There are five types of antibodies (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

-B and T cell antigen receptors are encoded in DNA by V (variable) and J (joining) peptide sequences which are combined in random pre-mRNA combinations by [recombinase][].
+B and T cell antigen receptors are encoded in immature lymphocyte DNA through [V(D)J recombination][] by V (variable) and J (joining) peptide sequences which are combined in random pre-mRNA combinations by [recombinase][].

+As B and T cells mature in the bone marrow or thymus, respectively, antigen receptors are tested for self-reactivity and destroyed through apoptosis if they would attack host cells.

+Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
+This process is called [clonal selection][].
+A subset of the clone become effector cells which are immediately able to act against antigens.
+Such B cells are called [plasma cells][] and such T cells are called [Helper T cells][] and [Cytotoxic T cells][].
+The remaining, non-effector cells are called [memory cells][].

 ### Heart